 Sunscreen is one personal care habit that we river rats simply cannot skip.
-If you’re in the market for something besides generic-brand grease, you may want to consider an eco-friendly lotion that replaces chemicals (some of which are agents of coral bleaching) with healthy sun-blocking agents like zinc oxide.
+If you’re in the market for something besides generic-brand grease, you may want to consider an eco-friendly product that replaces chemicals (some of which are agents of coral bleaching) with healthy, sun-blocking agents like zinc oxide.
 Here are few brands worth checking out…

 1) Badger Sport Sunscreen Cream – SPF 35

-This is one of the toughest sunscreens on the market and with only five (that’s right 5, all of which can be pronounced easily) ingredients it’s also easy on the river.
-This product was designed with surfers and boaters in mind so the zinc oxide stays put and the sunflower oil keeps your skin moisturized after hours in the sun and wind.
+This is one of the toughest eco-friendly sunscreens on the market and with only five (that’s right five – all of which can be pronounced easily) ingredients it’s also easy on the river.
+This water-resistant product was designed with surfers and boaters in mind so the zinc oxide stays put and the sunflower oil keeps your skin moisturized after hours in the sun and wind.

-AquaSport is my go-to screen of choice on Jackson and Yellowstone lakes.
+AquaSport is my go-to sunscreen of choice on Jackson and Yellowstone lakes.
 The chemical-free goop doesn’t leave white, zinc residue, goes on dry and is fragrance-free.
 Added bonus: its mild ingredients are easy on kids sensitive skin and won’t sting their eyes.